gosang/gosang.github.io/content/posts/dotnet/alert-and-monitoring-in-dotnet-core-using-serilog-and-elastic-kibana.md

 +++
-title = 'Alert and Monitoring in Dotnet Core With Serilog and Elastic Kibana' date = 2024-05-05T15:56:39+01:00 draft = false tags = ["ASP.Net Core"]
+title = 'Alert and Monitoring in .NET Core using Serilog and Elastic Kibana' date = 2024-05-05T15:56:39+01:00 draft = false tags = ["ASP.Net Core"]